Veterans Affairs Supported Housing Program (VASH)

-All veterans (singles and families) who meet the federal definition of homelessness, were honorably discharged and are determined by the local VA Medical Center (VAMC) to need case management services in order to obtain and sustain their housing.
-This includes veterans that meet the federal definition of chronically homeless, homeless veterans with children, Operation Iraqi Freedom/Operation Enduring Freedom (OEF-OIF) homeless veterans, women homeless veterans and homeless veterans with a disability.
-Veterans currently participating in VA residential programs such as Domiciliary or Grant & Per Diem may also be considered for admission.
+Veterans and their families who meet the federal definition of homelessness, were honorably discharged and are determined by the local VA Medical Center (VAMC) to need case management services in order to obtain and sustain their housing.

 The VASH subsidy operates in accordance with Section 8 regulations (24 CFR 982.201).
 Tenants pay 30% of their income in rent and the Department of Housing and Urban Development (HUD) provides housing assistance payments directly to the landlord for the difference between the tenant's share of the rent and the fair market rent (FMR) for that locality.

-All tenants with Housing Choice Vouchers, including HUD VASH, must be annually recertified to ensure that they meet income eligibility.
+All tenants with HUD VASH vouchers must be annually recertified to ensure that they meet income eligibility.
 Voucher holders maintain their voucher as long as they remain income eligible, receive ongoing case management from the local VAMC (or contracted provider) and do not violate Section 8 restrictions.
 HUD VASH vouchers are tenant based and portable so the voucher follows the tenant if they move out of the building.

 VASH vouchers may be project-based on a case-by-case basis.
 Public housing authorities (PHAs) are technically allowed to project-base up to 50% of their VASH allocation (but remain within the 20% maximum project-base allowable for their entire Housing Choice Voucher allocation).
 This has been difficult to implement because PHAs have had to use their annual allocation in the year the vouchers are allocated and therefore cannot reserve vouchers for projects in construction for longer than one year.
 For more information on project-basing, visit here.